 Drago, Flavia Z. Vlad, the Fabulous Vampire.
-Vlad is a vampire with the misfortune of having rosy cheeks that gasp!-make him look abysmally alive.
-But being the fabulous vampire that he is (and hoping to avoid rejection), he hides his rosy complexion behind elaborate vampire outfits in traditional black.
-That is, until he finds out that his best friend has a pink secret of her own...
+Vlad the vampire has unfortunately rosy cheeks that make him look abysmally alive.
+But being the fabulous vampire that he is (and hoping to avoid rejection), he hides them behind elaborate vampire outfits in traditional black.
+Until he finds out that his best friend has a pink secret of her own...

 Eliopoulos, Christopher.
 Giggles are Coming (series).
 Uh oh.
-Something. something is coming.
+Something... something is coming.
 I can't control it-I can't stop it-when the giggles show up, you just have to laugh!
-These two kids are having a great time on the first day of school, but what happens when the giggles come and keep coming?
-This one is sure to bring laughs to everyone bring laughs to everyone.
+These kids are having fine on the first day of school but having fun on the first day of school, but what happens when the giggles come and keep coming?
+This one is sure to bring laughs to everyone.

 Fenske, Jonathan.
 A Unicorn, A Dinosaur and A Shark Walk into a Book.
-The book's narrator attempts to tell a tale about a unicorn, a dinosaur, and a shark, but the three characters are less than impressed and uncooperative.
+This book's narrator attempts to tell a tale about a unicorn, a dinosaur, and a shark, but the three characters are less than impressed and uncooperative.